Gauge invariant quantum thermodynamics: consequences for the first law: Emergent Thermodynamic Gauge

 By virtue of the above definition we are in position to explicitly construct the gauge.
-The invariance of the mean energy of any state requires that $\textrm{Tr}\left[\rho_t \left( V_t^\dagger H_t V_t-H_t\right)\right]=0$ independently of $\rho_t$, which simply means that the unitary operations need to commute with the Hamiltonian, i.e. $\left[V_t,H_t\right]=0=\left[V_t^{\dagger},H_t\right]$.
+The~invariance of the mean energy of any state requires that $\textrm{Tr}\left[\rho_t \left( V_t^\dagger H_t V_t-H_t\right)\right]=0$ independently of $\rho_t$, which simply means that the unitary operations need to commute with the Hamiltonian, i.e.,~$\left[V_t,H_t\right]=0=\left[V_t^{\dagger},H_t\right]$.
 Therefore, thermodynamic gauge transformations are simply unitary channels which commute with the Hamiltonian.
-It is important to observe that our emergent gauge is not equivalent to the well known thermal operations employed in the resource theory of thermodynamics as free transformations~\cite{Brandao2013,Chitambar2019}.
-The emergent gauge rather forms a very particular subclass of the latter operations which, importantly, are not attributed to additional physical interpretation.
+It is important to observe that our emergent gauge is not equivalent to the well-known thermal operations employed in the resource theory of thermodynamics as free transformations~\mbox{\cite{Brandao2013,Chitambar2019}}. {The gauge group we built involves trivial thermal operations in which there is no interaction between the system and a potentially present bath.
+Consequently, the~bath can be traced out, as~it plays no role in defining the gauge process.} The emergent gauge rather forms a very particular subclass of the latter operations which, importantly, are not attributed to additional physical~interpretation.

 While exploring the structure of the gauge, we first assume that we work with a $d$-dimensional system.
-Then, $V_t\in\mathcal{U}\left(d\right)$, with $\mathcal{U}\left(d\right)$ representing the set of $d\times d$ unitary matrices.
-In fact, unitaries which commute with $H_t$, by definition form a subgroup of $\mathcal{U}\left(d\right)$.
-In this way we again get a very close contact with the fundamental gauge in field theories, as this subgroup can be called the \emph{emergent gauge group}.
+Then, $V_t\in\mathcal{U}\left(d\right)$, with~$\mathcal{U}\left(d\right)$ representing the set of $d\times d$ unitary matrices.
+In~fact, unitaries which commute with $H_t$, by~definition form a subgroup of $\mathcal{U}\left(d\right)$.
+In~this way we again obtain a very close contact with the fundamental gauge in field theories, as~this subgroup can be called the \emph{{emergent gauge group}}.

 Now, since the Hamiltonian is Hermitian, we can conveniently parametrize all the members of the emergent gauge group.
-To this end we express the Hamiltonian as
+To~this end we express the Hamiltonian as

-where $p$ is the number of its distinct eigenvalues, $n_{k}$ is a multiplicity of each $\varepsilon_{k}(t)$, such that $\sum_{k=1}^{p}n_{k}=d$, and $u_t\in\mathcal{U}\left(d\right)$.
-For the sake of clarity, we assume that the degeneracy of the Hamiltonian does not change in time, however, below and whenever appropriate, we pinpoint the consequences of an alternative scenario.
-Detailed mathematical account of the latter is left for future work.
+where $p$ is the number of its distinct eigenvalues, $n_{k}$ is the multiplicity of each $\varepsilon_{k}(t)$, such that $\sum_{k=1}^{p}n_{k}=d$, and~$u_t\in\mathcal{U}\left(d\right)$.
+For~the sake of clarity, we assume that the degeneracy of the Hamiltonian does not change in time, however, below~and whenever appropriate, we pinpoint the consequences of an alternative scenario.
+A detailed mathematical account of the latter is left for future~work.